jorgedoriajr/fiap-3oiat-9-fase2/README.md

 ### Start application using docker

-`docker compose -f ./deployments/compose/docker-compose.yml up -d`
+`docker-compose -f ./deployments/compose/docker-compose.yml up -d`

 If have problems with permission with the database startup, maybe you will need to give permission to this file and them starter the docker compose again.